shyaboi/apistresstester/README.md

 # Running the script

-Currently you can apply your variables at the top, and simply run
+Currently you can apply your variables at the top, and after running

-`node app.js`
+`npm install`

+then run

+`npm start`

 and it will start stressing your system and the API you are hitting.